 There are a lot of misperceptions about genetically modified organisms (or G.M.O.s.)
 The white button mushroom, for instance, has had its DNA tweaked in a laboratory to create a version that doesn’t brown as quickly after being sliced.
 But it’s not a G.M.O. as is widely believed.

 A G.M.O. is a plant or an animal whose DNA was altered in a laboratory by injecting foreign DNA—that is, DNA from another organism.

-Similarly, those odd-shaped square watermelons haven’t, at all, had their DNA messed with.
+Similarly, those cube-shaped watermelons haven’t had their DNA messed with.
 They’re simply, grown in a box.